 Pam is married, and she and her husband have two daughters and some grandkids.
 She loves the ocean, redwoods, and the mountains and can become easily lost in historical research on one thing or another.

-Her most recent writing is included in Shifting Sands Anthology.
-Her other works include: “Retirement,” Out of the Fire Anthology; “Sunflowers,” Suisun Valley Review #32; and “Who Reads Anymore,” A Taste of Literary Elegance: Wine, Cheese, and Chocolate.
-She is currently revising two novels.
+Her most recent writing is included in Filles Vertes’ holiday anthology Link by Link, due out in December.
+Her other works include: Shifting Sands Anthology, “Retirement,” Out of the Fire Anthology; “Sunflowers,” Suisun Valley Review #32; and “Who Reads Anymore,” A Taste of Literary Elegance: Wine, Cheese, and Chocolate.
+Her debut novel THE SIBYL’S LEAVES is going out to agents.

 More about her work can be found at pamsdunn.com.
 Pam is on Twitter at @pamsdunn.